The Great Wildebeest Migration

 The Great Migration generally moves in a clockwise motion through the Serengeti Plains in Tanzania and the Masai Mara Reserve in Kenya, and then back again forming one big circle.
 The herds visitors can see is dependant on the time of year and location they are visiting.

-The exact timing and route of the migration changes from year to year and is entirely dependant on the rains.
+The exact timing and route of the migration changes from year to year and is entirely dependent on the rains.

 In January and February, the annual rains hit the Serengeti allowing the female wildebeest to give birth.
 By March or April, the area has dried out and become desolate again so the massive grouping of animals are forced to move northwards towards Lake Victoria where they begin the mating season.
 After this, they head towards the Maasai Mara in June or July and this is where most people witness the sight of thousands of animals galloping across the plains and crossing the notoriously, crocodile-infested Mara River.